Louisiana Tech vs. Southern Miss NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Louisiana Tech and its opponents have combined to score more than 51 points in seven of 10 games this season.
+- Louisiana Tech and its opponents have gone over the current 51-point total in seven of 10 games this season.

 - Southern Miss and its opponents have combined to score more than 51 points in two games this season.

-- Friday's over/under is 8.4 points higher than the combined 42.6 PPG average of the two teams.

-- The 63.7 points per game these two squads have allowed their opponents to score this season are 12.7 more than the 51 total in this contest.
+- The two teams combine to score 42.6 points per game, 8.4 less than the total in this contest.

+- These two squads surrender a combined 63.7 points per game, 12.7 more than this contest's over/under.

-- The average total in Bulldogs games this season is 58.4, 7.4 points more than Friday's total of 51.
+- The Bulldogs and their opponents have scored an average of 58.4 points per game in 2021, 7.4 more than Friday's total.

-- In 2021, games involving the Golden Eagles have averaged a total of 49.7 points, 1.3 fewer than this game's set over/under.

 Louisiana Tech Stats and Trends

-- Louisiana Tech's games this year have hit the over on seven of 10 set point totals (70%).
+- Louisiana Tech has hit the over in 70% of its opportunities this year (seven times in 10 games with a set point total).

-- The Bulldogs average 28.6 points per game, comparable to the 29.9 per contest the Golden Eagles give up.

-- When Louisiana Tech records more than 29.9 points, it is 3-2 against the spread and 2-3 overall.
+- Louisiana Tech is 3-2 against the spread and 2-3 overall in games when it records more than 29.9 points.

-- When Louisiana Tech amasses more than 365.0 yards, the team is 4-2 against the spread and 2-4 overall.
+- In games that Louisiana Tech picks up more than 365.0 yards, the team is 4-2 against the spread and 2-4 overall.

 - This year, the Bulldogs have turned the ball over 15 times, one more than the Golden Eagles' takeaways (14).